About This Web Site

 Links

 The life of Lucy Parsons and the struggles for freedom and justice she engaged in provide remarkable insight about the history of the American labor movement and the anarchist and socialist struggles of the time.
-Born in Texas, 1851, probably as an enslaved person, Lucy Parsons identified as an African, Native and Mexican-American anarchist labor activist, who fought against the injustices of poverty, racism, capitalism and the state her entire life.
-After moving to Chicago with her husband, Albert, in 1873, she began organizing workers and led thousands of them out on strike protesting poor working conditions, long hours and abuses of capitalism.
-After Albert, along with seven other anarchists, were eventually imprisoned or hung by the state for their beliefs in anarchism, Lucy Parsons achieved international fame in their defense and as a powerful orator and activist in her own right.
+Born in Charlotte, Virginia in 1851 as an enslaved person, Lucy Parsons was an anarchist labor activist, who fought against the injustices of poverty, capitalism, and the state her entire life.
+She was African American but identified as Native American and Mexican (a persona some historians believe was fabricated).
+After relocating to Waco, Texas, she later moved to Chicago in 1873 with her husband, Albert Parsons, where she began organizing workers and led thousands of them out on strike protesting poor working conditions, long hours, and for the abolition of wage slavery.
+After Albert, along with seven other anarchists, were eventually imprisoned or hung by the state for their political beliefs, Lucy Parsons achieved international fame in their defense and as a powerful orator and activist in her own right.
 The impact of Lucy Parsons on the history of the American anarchist and labor movements has served as an inspiration spanning now three centuries of social movements.

-While most people remember Lucy Parsons in relation to the events surrounding her husband, Albert Parsons, and their comrades' executions (known as the Haymarket affair), Lucy's own legacy and passions have a long and courageous life history all their own.
+While most people remember Lucy Parsons in relation to the events surrounding her husband, Albert, and their comrades' executions (known as the Haymarket affair), Lucy's own legacy and passions have a long and courageous life history all their own.
 Lucy was known for her writings, her courage as a dissident woman of color, her unbending commitment to social justice, and, most of all, her powerful, fiery public speeches.
-She led tens of thousands of workers into the streets in mass protests, drew enormous crowds wherever she spoke and was considered a dangerous, explosive and robust threat to authorities across the United States.
-For over 30 years her lectures were shut down by the police, often arresting her before she ever reached the podium.
-Hearing Lucy speak at all was a rare opportunity that sparked a passion for rebellion in working and poor people from coast to coast.
+She led tens of thousands of workers into the streets in mass protests, drew enormous crowds wherever she spoke, and was considered a dangerous, explosive and robust threat to authorities across the United States.
+For over 30 years her lectures were monitored by police and sometimes shut down, arresting her before she ever reached the podium.
+Hearing Lucy speak sparked a passion for rebellion in working and poor people everywhere she appeared.
 The Chicago police labeled Lucy Parsons "more dangerous than a thousand rioters."

-Lucy made her living as a dress maker, spending the remainder of her time raising her 2 children and constantly working on behalf of a plethora of social justice causes.
-Much of her time was devoted to free speech fights by default, as her own ability to speak, like her executed husband, was always at stake.
-She also dedicated herself to the struggles of African-Americans, as in the case of the Scottsboro Eight in Alabama, and wrote articles condemning lynchings in the south.
+Lucy made her living as a dress maker, and by charging for lectures and selling books and pamphlets.
+The remainder of her time was spent raising her two children (Lulu and Albert Jr), and constantly working on behalf of a plethora of social justice causes.
+Along with her life-long comrade, Lizzie Swank Holmes, much of her time was devoted to free speech fights by default, as her own ability to speak, like her executed husband, was always at stake.
+She also dedicated herself to the struggles of the Scottsboro Eight in Alabama, and wrote articles condemning lynchings in the south.
 As a woman of color standing up during times of extreme racism and gender oppression, she earned the mark of a prominent feminist and early civil rights pioneer.
 Her later work included defense of other anarchists and labor activists on trial for false charges, such as Sacco and Vanzetti and Tom Mooney and Warren Billings.
-Lucy spent her later years working with the International Labor Defense (a broad-based, but communist-founded, class war prisoners' support group, which has led to a historic fallacy that Lucy was a member of the Communist Party - she was not) and speaking at May Day events and rallies.
+Lucy spent her later years speaking at May Day events and rallies, and working with the International Labor Defense (a broad-based, but communist-founded, class war prisoners' support group, which has led to a historic fallacy that Lucy was a member of the Communist Party - she was not).

-Lucy's commitment to her causes, her fame surrounding the Haymarket affair, and her powerful orations had an enormous influence in world history in general and US labor history in particular.
-While today she is hardly remembered and ignored by conventional histories of the United States, the legacy of her struggles and her influence within these movements have left a trail of inspiration and passion that merits further attention by all those interested in human freedom, equality and social justice.
+Lucy's fearless dedication to the anarchist movement, her notoriety around the Haymarket Affair, and her powerful orations had an enormous influence on world and US labor history.
+While today she is hardly remembered and ignored by conventional narratives about the United States, the legacy of her struggles and her influence within these movements have paved a path of inspiration for generations to come.

 Lucy Parsons died in a housefire in 1942 at the age of 92.
 She was buried in the Forest Home Cemetery in Forest Park, Illinois, near the Haymarket Martyrs Monument.
 Fellow anarchists Voltairine de Cleyre and Emma Goldman are also buried there.